kristianyonuel/CasaTodos/README.md

 - **Friday/Saturday Games**: Individual deadlines, NOT included in Sunday deadline
 - **Sunday/Monday Games**: Shared deadline 30 minutes before first Sunday game
 - **Admin Overrides**: Flexible extensions for emergencies or special circumstances
+- **Post-Deadline Transparency**: After deadlines pass, all users can see everyone's picks for that game

 ## 🚀 Quick Start